microsoft/CognitiveServicesLanguageUtilities/CLI Tool/CogSLanguageUtilities.ViewLayer.CliCommands/Commands/PredictCommand/README.md

         --chunk-type <page/char>                             [optional] indicates chunking type. if not set, no chunking will be used
         -?|-h|--help                                         Show help information

+## How To Use

+To run the predict command you need to follow these steps

+1. Prepare your storage
+    1. Move all the documents you want to run prediction on to a single directory or blob container
+    1. Create a directory or container to store the prediction results
+1. Specify the required configs as shown below
+1. Run the predict command

 ## Configure Services
 Define configurations using the config command before using the predict command
-1. Source Storage
+1. Storage
-    - The storage service which contains the documents you want to parse
+    - The source storage which contains the documents you want to parse
+    - The destination storage which will store the prediction result
     - It can be a Local Disk directory **OR** Blob Storage container
     - Configuration
         - Local Disk: Define absolute path of local disk directory to read from